taxcore/Lacerte-Tax-Software/README.md

 The system includes validation layers that operate at multiple stages of processing.
 Pre-calculation checks verify data completeness, while post-calculation checks assess consistency across forms and schedules.
 Any detected anomalies are logged with contextual references to the affected data fields, enabling targeted correction rather than full return rework.

-Compliance management is embedded through structured rule sets that reflect regulatory requirements.
-These rules ensure that returns conform to filing standards, including formatting constraints, required disclosures, and jurisdiction-specific calculation logic.
-When rules are violated, the system generates actionable alerts rather than generic error messages.
+Compliance management is integrated through organized rule frameworks aligned with regulatory standards.
+These mechanisms help ensure that tax returns meet filing requirements, including formatting rules, mandatory disclosures, and region-specific calculation procedures.
+When inconsistencies are detected, the platform provides clear, actionable notifications instead of vague error prompts.

-Deployment in multi-user environments includes role-based access control, ensuring that only authorized users can modify sensitive financial data.
-Combined with audit logging, this supports traceability and reduces risk in collaborative tax preparation workflows.
+In multi-user deployments, role-based permissions restrict access to sensitive financial information so that only authorized personnel can make modifications.
+Together with audit tracking, this improves transparency and minimizes operational risk within collaborative tax preparation environments.